 Logistic analysis of a Small Scale supply network can be done in a very similar way (Table 1).
 However the logistic behavior of each element can be very different, because for instance the reliability of the small carriers is different, shipping distances are shorter or the number of customers is different.

-Furthermore, the logistic performance of the Small Scale transport might impact the performance of the conventional LNG transport and vice versa.
-For instance, in the case of a SSLNG at an import terminal, if the Small Scale vessels are delayed and unable to off-take their scheduled load at the import terminal, the large LNG carriers are unable to unload their cargoes at the import terminal.
-This can impact on the on the allowable production rate of the liquefaction plant.

 Table 1: Logistic elements within supply chain